About Us

 Emily Pierson, MEd

-Licensed Professional Counselor
+Licensed Professional Counselor (Minnesota)

 Are you struggling to adapt to life changes?

-Whether life changes are expected or unexpected, they can be overwhelming.
 Pile them on top of day-to-day stressors and they can seem insurmountable.
 Stress and disrupted routines sometimes prohibit you or your teen from living a normal, healthy life.
-I know where you are coming from!
-I have experienced the challenges of overcoming unwelcome changes.
+I know where you are coming from.
+Unwelcome changes are often overwhelming and distressing.

-I understand the difficulties of managing life transitions.
 I want to help you (or your teen) find a way to create a happy and fulfilling life.
-I find it rewarding to assist teens and young adults to manage and alleviate depression, anxiety, school issues, stress, and self-esteem issues.
-I understand the unique stressors faced by educators and others working in an academic setting.
+I find it rewarding to assist teens (aged 14 and up) as well as young adults.
+Learning healthy ways to manage and improve depression, anxiety, school issues, stress, and self-esteem can transform life’s trajectory.
+I also understand the unique stressors faced by educators and others working in an academic setting.

-Having worked in a school setting four years as a school counselor, I have seen and can empathize with the unique challenges faced by teachers and other educational professionals.
-In transitioning to working in a private clinic, I have brought with me the experience of working in a school setting as well as providing community therapy in a rural setting.
-I have a passion for helping teens, college-age students, and adults find ways to live a healthy, fulfilling life.
+Having worked in a school setting as a school counselor, I have seen and can empathize with the unique challenges faced by teachers and other educational professionals.
+In transitioning to working in a private clinic, I have brought that experience with me.

 I have experience working with clients on a variety of concerns including: